5 Reasons You Should Pack a Travel Sweater

 If it’s an eco-friendly merino wool sweater you’re after, prAna is an excellent brand to look at.
 While not all of their sweaters are made of wool, those that are—such as their fashion-forward Brandie Sweater—promise to be warm, comfy, and breathable.
 Plus, they lack the bulk of a chunky knit sweater and pack down well in your pack.

-Additionally, prAna’s yogi-centric line of sweaters has a few cozy cardigans (with pockets!), such as the Centerpiece Wrap that works as a versatile and warm basic you can layer over many outfits.
+Additionally, prAna’s yogi-centric line of sweaters has a few cozy cardigans (with pockets!) that works as a versatile and warm basic you can layer over many outfits.

 Travel is about more than optimizing every single inch of your packing space.
 It’s about selecting the items of clothing and gear that perform and feel the way you want.
 That’s why I started packing a travel sweater on almost all of my trips, and why you should too.